jd28/the_awakening/README.md

 Please contact me at jmd2028 at gmail dot com if there is anything here that due to licensing needs to be removed.

-All code written by my is released under the MIT license.
+All code written by me is released under the MIT license.